Reserves how-to (for faculty)

 eReserve pages will be automatically deactivated at the end of each semester.
 To reactivate an eReserves page for the current semester, email the Reserve Librarian with the course name and number.

-While we try to ensure that documents are scanned accurately and completely, problems do occasionally arise.
-Professors are strongly encouraged to LOOK AT and CHECK their documents on eReserves before the date when the students are assigned the readings.
-We can then resolve any problems, e.g. missing pages or illegible text, before the readings are due.
+Professors are strongly encouraged to check their pages and documents on eReserves before the date when the students are assigned the readings.
+We can then resolve any problems, e.g. broken links, before the readings are due.

 Optimizing PDFs for accessibility